dagster-io/dagster/python_modules/dagster/docs/contributing.rst

     is resolved (expected in 1.10.3), Airflow (and, as a consequence, dagster-airflow) is incompatible with Python 3.7.

-    The rest of the modules will work properlly so you can ignore this error and develop the rest of the modules.
+    The rest of the modules will work properly so you can ignore this error and develop the rest of the modules.

 2. Create and activate a virtualenv.